visum/generic-universal-timestamp/README.md

 The Universal Timestamp should:

- * be independent from any other calendaring system
+ * be abstracted from other calendaring systems
  * be easly sortable by ASCII character order
  * be stored as a simple ASCII string
  * represent varying precisions from billions of years to milliseconds